 - Industrials Sector Risk.
 The Fund currently invests a significant portion of its assets in the industrials sector, and therefore, the Fund's performance could be negatively impacted by events affecting this sector.
 The industrials sector includes, for example, aerospace and defense, non-residential construction, engineering, machinery, transportation, and commercial and professional services companies.
-This sector can be significantly affected by, among other things, business cycle fluctuations, worldwide economy growth, government and corporate spending, supply and demand for specific products and manufacturing, and government regulation. - Investment Style Risk.
+This sector can be significantly affected by, among other things, business cycle fluctuations, worldwide economy growth, international political and economic developments, exchange rates, commodity prices, environmental issues, government and corporate spending, supply and demand for specific products and manufacturing, and government regulation. - Investment Style Risk.
 The Fund invests in the securities included in, or representative of, the Index regardless of their investment merit.
 The Fund does not attempt to outperform the Index or take defensive positions in declining markets.
 As a result, the Fund's performance may be adversely affected by a general decline in the market segments relating to the Index. - Issuer-Specific Risk.
-Issuer-specific events, including changes in the actual or perceived financial condition of an issuer, can have a negative impact on the value of the Fund. - Mid-Capitalization Investing Risk.
-The Fund may invest in the securities of mid-capitalization companies.
-As a result, the Fund's performance may be adversely affected if securities of these companies underperform securities of other capitalization ranges or the market as a whole.
-Securities of mid-capitalization companies are often less stable and more vulnerable to market volatility and adverse economic developments than securities of larger companies, but mid-capitalization companies may also underperform the securities of small-capitalization companies because medium capitalization companies are more mature and are subject to slower growth during economic expansion. - Non-Correlation Risk.
+Issuer-specific events, including changes in the actual or perceived financial condition of an issuer, can have a negative impact on the value of the Fund. - Non-Correlation Risk.
 As with all index funds, the performance of the Fund and its Index may differ from each other for a variety of reasons.
-When markets are volatile, the ability to sell securities at fair value prices may be adversely impacted and may result in additional trading costs and/or increase the Index tracking risk. - Non-Diversification Risk.
+For example, the Fund incurs operating expenses and portfolio transaction costs, while also managing cash flows and potential operational inefficiencies, not incurred by its Index.
+In addition, when markets are volatile, the ability to sell securities at fair value prices may be adversely impacted and may result in additional trading costs and/or increase the Index tracking risk.
+The Fund's use of sampling techniques may affect its ability to achieve close correlation with its Index. - Non-Diversification Risk.
 The Fund is considered to be non-diversified, which means that it may invest more of its assets in the securities of a single issuer or a smaller number of issuers than if it were a diversified fund.
 To the extent the Fund invests a significant percentage of its assets in a limited number of issuers, the Fund is subject to the risks of investing in those few issuers, and may be more susceptible to a single adverse economic or regulatory occurrence.
 As a result, changes in the market value of a single security could cause greater fluctuations in the value of Fund shares than would occur in a diversified fund.

 Historical Fund performance, which varies over time, can provide an indication of the risks of investing in the Fund.
 The bar chart that follows shows the annual total returns of the Fund for each full calendar year since the Fund commenced operations, or the past 10 calendar years, as applicable.
 The table that follows the bar chart shows the Fund's average annual total returns, both before and after taxes.
 This table also shows how the Fund's performance compares to the Index and that of a relevant broad-based securities index.
-In addition, performance is shown for another index that also represents the asset class in which the Fund invests.
+In addition, performance is shown for other indices that also represent the asset class in which the Fund invests.
 Index returns do not reflect deductions for fees, expenses or taxes.
 All returns assume reinvestment of dividends and distributions.
 The Fund's past performance (before and after taxes) is not necessarily an indication of how the Fund will perform in the future.
 Updated performance information for the Fund is available online on the Fund's website at www.wisdomtree.com.

-The Fund's year-to-date total return as of September 30, 2021 was 14.73%.
+The Fund's year-to-date total return as of September 30, 2022 was (17.31)%.